Senate of Spain: Organization

 Senators form groups along party lines.
 Parties with fewer than ten senators form the Mixed Group.
 If the membership of an existing group falls below six during a session, it is merged into the Mixed Group at the next session.
 For example, Coalición Canaria lost its senate caucus in 2008 after electoral losses reduced its group from six to two.
 The Basque Nationalist Party, falling from seven to four, "borrowed" senators from the ruling Socialist Party to form their group; in exchange, they supported the election of socialist Javier Rojo as President of the Senate.
-The PNV group is again under threshold after returning the borrowed Socialists, and it faces dissolution after the current session.

 Legally, 133 seats are required for an absolute majority, vacant seats notwithstanding.

 Elections to the Senate

-To date, senate elections have coincided with elections to the lower house, but the President of the Government (i.e., the Prime Minister) may legally advise the king to call elections for one house only, under Section 115 of the Spanish Constitution.
+To date, senate elections have coincided with elections to the lower house, but the prime minister may advise the king to call elections for one house only.
 While the Congress of Deputies is chosen by party list proportional representation, the members of the senate are chosen in two distinct ways: popular election by limited voting and appointment from regional legislatures.

 Directly elected members

 Most members of the senate (currently 208 of 266) are directly elected by the people.
 Each province elects four senators without regard to population.
 Insular provinces are treated specially.
 The larger islands of the Balearics (Baleares) and Canaries (Canarias)—Mallorca, Gran Canaria, and Tenerife—are assigned three seats each, and the smaller islands—Menorca, Ibiza–Formentera, Fuerteventura, Gomera, Hierro, Lanzarote and La Palma—one each; Ceuta and Melilla are assigned two seats each.

 This allocation is heavily weighted in favor of small provinces; Madrid, with its 6.5 million people, and Soria, with 90,000 inhabitants, are each represented by four senators.

 In non-insular constituencies, each party nominates three candidates.
 Candidates' names are organized in columns by party on a large (DIN A3 or larger) ochre-colored ballot called a sábana or bedsheet.

 Each voter may mark up to three candidates' names, from any party.
 This is the only occasion when Spanish voters vote for individuals rather than a party list.
 Panachage is allowed, but typically voters cast all three votes for candidates of a single party.
-As a result, the four Senators are usually the three candidates from the most popular party and the first placed candidate from the next most popular.
+As a result, the four senators are usually the three candidates from the most popular party and the first placed candidate from the next most popular.

 Before 2011, a party could not choose the order of its candidates on the ballot paper; candidates were sorted alphabetically by surname.
 When a party did not get all three of its candidates elected, this arrangement favored candidates with surnames early in the alphabet.
 This was the case for 2nd placed parties in every province and for both parties in tight races when voters did not vote for three candidates of the same party (panachage).